 "Do we want to maintain an agricultural economy that benefits from tourism, or do we want to transfer into a tourism economy that capitalizes on agriculture?"- Planning Commissioner Matt Pope 2014

 The Tourism Event-Center Winery

 In a trend codified in the 2008 changes to the Napa General Plan equating marketing and processing in the definition of agriculture, and in approval of State Bill AB2004, the "Evans Bill", in 2008 which allows the purchase and consumption of bottles of alcohol in picnic areas on winery property, and in the 2010 approval of changes to the 1990 Winery Definition Ordinance allowing expansion of food service and "marketing events" at wineries, tourism marketing on winery properties has become an increasingly important aspect of wine makers profitability and is now leading to the proposal and approval of what one wag referred to as an invasion of "crush-n-party pads" (otherwise called event centers) throughout the county.

 New wineries are being proposed to the Planning Commission at the rate of almost 1 per month and many established wineries are asking for changes to their use permits to allow increased marketing plans.
 The County has so far approved almost every marketing plan proposed.
 They have done so without looking at the long term cumulative effects that radically increased tourism would have in maintaining the county's landmark 1968 Agricultural Preserve.

 In the knowledge that small scale agriculture cannot compete profitably with almost any other capitalist endeavor, the Ag Preserve was set up to drastically limit what uses Napa County land could be used for beyond agriculture.
-Developers have always been pressing against the dykes of the Preserve trying to find a way to turn Napa land to more profitable use.
+Developers have always been pressing against the dikes of the Preserve trying to find a way to turn Napa land to more profitable use.

 The Winery Definition Ordinance of 1990 was a response to the development pressure, a compromise between growers concerned about unregulated development of vineyard land and vintners concerned about their profitablility.
 Wineries and wine tourism, industrial and commercial activities in any other part of the world, were redefined as part of the agricultural process.
 For vintners, a limited level of winery tourism was codified.
 For the growers, grapes to fill new winery capacity were required to come from Napa vineyards.
 It was a balance of interests that slowed (somewhat) development for 20 years.
 In 2008, the General Plan was updated to integrate marketing into the definition of agriculture.
 In 2010, in response to the great recession's effect on the high-end wine industry, a growing desire to increase profits by some vintners and the increasing clout of the tourism industry, tourism restrictions were eased in the WDO, and the county officially became more supportive of tourism and the production-vs-marketing scale began to teeter.
 Just enough so that, apparently, investors saw a reasonable profit to be made in wine tourism, and they have been jumping in since.
 The map and lists of projects approved or still in planning dept since 2010 are here

-Visit Napa Valley 2016 Quick Facts
+2018 Visit Napa Valley Quick Facts

-Visit Napa Valley 2016 Visitor Profile
+2016 Visit Napa Valley Visitor Profile

-Visit Napa Valley 2016 Economic Impact Report
+2016 Visit Napa Valley Economic Impact Report

-Visit Napa Valley Fiscal 2016 Annual Report
+2016 Visit Napa Valley Fiscal Annual Report

 2016 Direct-to-consumer wine shipping report